grpc/proposal/A55-xds-stateful-session-affinity.md

 is pointing to the same host thereby maintaining session affinity with the pick.

-If we do not find an entry in `overrideHostMap` for the original or an equivalent address then we create a new subchannel and wait for that subchannel to become `READY` before returning that subchannel as the pick.
-By waiting, we are accepting the possibility of delays in favor of not immediately failing over to another host because delivering to the intended host is necessary for maintaining session affinity.
-If the new subchannel goes into `TRANSIENT_FAILURE`, we just delegate to the child policy.
+If we do not find a `READY` subchannel, and find an `IDLE` one, we trigger a connection attempt on that subchannel and return queue as the pick result (i.e. the RPC stays buffered).
+If we instead find a `CONNECTING` subchannel, we just return queue as the pick result i.e. the RPC stays buffered until the connection attempt completes.
+If we do not find a subchannel, we just delegate to the child policy.

 Note that we unconditionally create the `override_host_experimental` policy as the child of `xds_cluster_impl_experimental` even if the feature is not